Strong consumer spending drives Mastercard profit beat

-The company's gross dollar volume, the dollar value of transactions processed, rose 12.4% to $1.65 trillion in the third quarter.
+The company's gross dollar volume, the dollar value of transactions processed, rose 12.4% to $1.65 trillion (£1.29 trillion) in the third quarter.

 Earlier this month, Mastercard and its peers including Visa and PayPal Holdings Inc pulled out of Facebook Inc ambitious efforts to establish a global digital currency called Libra.